 These are exactly the Fourier coefficients (up to a constant factor, depending on how you define them)!
 Each coefficient tells you how much of a certain frequency is present in a signal.
 The way we have defined them (with proper normalization of the basis vectors) ensures that the Fourier transform $T$ is an isometric isomorphism.
 In fact, the observation that

-\[\langle f, g\rangle_{L^2([0,1])} = \langle T(f), T(g)\rangle_{\ell^2}\]
+$$\langle f, g\rangle_{L^2([0,1])} = \langle T(f), T(g)\rangle_{\ell^2}$$

 One of the motivations for defining the map $T$ is that we can now represent objects in an arbitrary Hilbert space using a (countable) set of numbers (in $\ell^2$).
 Aside from being a powerful theoretical tool, it lets us store and manipulate these objects on computers efficiently, as evidenced by the example of the Fourier transform.

 All that said, the reason I love typing out posts like these is because it’s so gratifying to see all of these different mathematical objects be unified under a single concept.
 The interplay between vectors, sequences, and functions is something that was never taught or emphasized to me in school.
 All throughout college, my instructors usually pulled the Fourier transform out of their hat, just to use it for 2 lectures and then put it back in before I ever figured out what it was.
-Maybe I’m just a slow learner, so it’s a good thing I have (hopefully) a long life ahead of me to keep learning.
+Maybe I’m just a slow learner, so it’s a good thing I have (one would hope) a long life ahead of me to keep learning!

 1. We could also view it as a net ↩︎